j9brown/scenery/README.md

 ### select.*

-Use the [select actions](https://www.home-assistant.io/integrations/select/) of a [profile select entity](#profile-select-element) to control and observe a light's currently active profile.
+Use the [select actions](https://www.home-assistant.io/integrations/select/) of a [profile select entity](#profile-select-element) to control and observe a light's currently active profile as if it were a stateful scene.

 Tip: You can make a button automation that cycles through light profiles in sequence with the `select.select_next` and `select.select_previous` actions.
 Similarly, you can turn the light on to its default profile using `select.select_first` or turn it off with `select.select_last`.